 This story is full of spoilers.
 If you want a review without spoilers, see this post instead.

 As a young girl, Hirut goes to work in the house of Aster and Kidane.
-She shares a room with the cook, a woman who never gets any other identity in the book.
+She shares a room with the cook, a woman who never gets any other identity in The Shadow King.
 They are somehow bound to this couple; they belong to them.
 The cook worked for Aster’s family before becoming Aster’s servant.
 Aster holds secrets of both women, of the cook’s attempt to help her run away and avoid being married off to Kidane, and of how Kidane’s father used to use Getey, Hirut’s mother.
 Aster was the one who rescued Getey from Kidane’s father and helped her run away with the man who would become Hirut’s father.

 When Asther and the cook were found by Aster’s father, the cook was beaten until she passed out.
 Aster watched on and didn’t help, curious about the limits of human suffering.
-She saw what couraged looked like, without begging.
+She saw what courage looked like, without begging.
 She would try to learn for her own challenge, marriage.
 Only when she had learned this lesson did she plead with her father for forgiveness and stopped the abuse.

 The servants learn about the coming invasion of the Italians.
 The cook is hopeful that the Italians will free her.
 When Aster enters their room to search for her missing necklace, she finds a flyer from the Italians that the cook was keeping.
 She also finds Aster’s father’s gun, a Wujigra.
 However, all guns were supposed to have been given up to the government in preparation for the war.
 Kidane takes the gun away.
 Hirut is silently furious.

-Hirut cleans and cleans, trying to find her gun even in places it could never fit.
-Then she starts to steal items including the necklace Aster originally accused her of stealing.
+Hirut cleans and cleans, trying to find her gun, even in places it could never fit.
+Then she starts to steal items, including the necklace Aster originally accused her of stealing.
 She found it stuffed in Kidane’s desk, forgotten there.
 She buried the items beside the stable, under a pile of logs.
 Because her eyes kept straying there, Aster realized something was there, and had Hirut dig up the pile.

 Aster was grieving, heartbroken from the death of her son.
 She was also jealous of the way her husband looked at and treated Hirut.
 Her punishment of Hirut was to whip her, leaving the scar.
 However, she did not fire Hirut; No one helped Hirut but once she woke up after passing out from her injury, she got back to work.